What to expect?

-Students on A level courses select a minimum three subjects that they will study for two years.
-BTEC Level 3 Business and Health and Social Care students normally select one full A level to accompany their BTEC as the qualification is equivalent to two A levels.
+Students select a minimum three subjects that they will study for two years.
+Vocational Business and Health and Social Care students normally select one other course as the qualification is equivalent to two A levels.
 Students can opt to study for the Extended Project.
-Progress on to the second half of any Level 3 course must be built on a sound foundation in Year 12.
-Students must pass their assessments throughout the year and must obtain a minimum of three passes at Grade D or above in their Internal Examinations at the end of Year 12 to progress into Year 13.
-Equally, students must have demonstrated that they have made good progress throughout the year.
+Progression to Year 13 does not follow automatically.
+Such progression has to be earned through performance reflected, generally, in attendance, behaviour and the ability to cope with the academic demands of your courses.
+A Review is held at the end of Year 12 and students must demonstrate that they have made good progress throughout the year.

 Assessments and Reports